Fair Supervised Learning Through Constraints on Smooth Nonconvex Unfairness-Measure Surrogates: Experiments

 \subsection{Comparison of Constraint-Only-Based vs. Regularization-Only-Based Approaches}

-Our second set of experiments demonstrates that enforcing hard constraints on unfairness-measure surrogates yields better prediction models and offers more precise control over unfairness measure values.
-We consider two approaches: A constraint-only-based approach that imposes hard constraints as defined by \eqref{eq:di} with no regularization (i.e., $\lambda = \infty$ in~\eqref{opt-prob}) versus a regularization-only-based approach that employs $\delta = 0$ and varying values of the regularization parameter $\lambda$ in~\eqref{opt-prob}.
+Our second set of experiments demonstrates that enforcing hard constraints on unfairness-measure surrogates yields better prediction models and offers more precise control over unfairness measures.
+We consider two approaches: A constraint-only-based approach that imposes hard constraints as defined by \eqref{eq:di} with no regularization (i.e., $\lambda = \infty$ in~\eqref{opt-prob}) versus a regularization-only-based approach that employs $\delta = 0$ and varying values of $\lambda$ in~\eqref{opt-prob}.

-As depicted in Figure \ref{fig:reg_const}, the regularization-only-based approach has notable limitations.
-First, the unfairness measure does not always improve monotonically with decreasing $\lambda$ (see the results for the Law data set).
+Figure \ref{fig:reg_const} shows limitations of the regularization-only approach.
+First, the unfairness measure does not always improve monotonically with decreasing $\lambda$.
 This unexpected behavior is a consequence of formulating optimization problems that are increasingly difficult to solve as $\lambda$ decreases.
 Second, the relationship between $\lambda$ and the resulting unfairness measure is nonlinear, thus requiring expensive tuning to reach a desired level of unfairness.
-Overall, it is clear that the complicated relationship between the regularization parameter and unfairness measure makes it difficult to effectively use a regularization-only-based approach.
+Overall, the complicated relationship between the regularization parameter and unfairness measure makes it difficult to effectively use a regularization-only approach.

 In contrast, the constraint-only-based approach ensures monotonicity in the unfairness measure and allows a desired bound on unfairness (defined through group-specific probability ratios) to be enforced \emph{explicitly}.
 Together, these properties allow the constraint-only-based approach to avoid requiring any significant hyperparameter tuning.
 It should also be noted that the constraint-only-based approach maintains high accuracy across many values of the unfairness thresholds, which is yet another advantage of it over the regularization-only-based approach.